dhrubojoutidas/pro1/Embedded_Systems_Engineering/README.md

 This folder contains my major assessments for **CMPE3001 (Embedded Systems Engineering)** at Curtin University.
 Across three assignments, I worked through the embedded systems lifecycle—from **market and feasibility analysis** to **engineering design decisions and implementation planning**.

-The focus is on demonstrating practical engineering thinking: **requirements → trade-offs → cost/market feasibility → documented decisions**.

 ---